arbazotpless/otpless-androidnative-demo/README.md

         // Initialise OtplessView
         otplessView = OtplessManager.getInstance().getOtplessView(this);
-        OtplessRequest request = new OtplessRequest("RI7MXA25OHAGDHBXMFB1")  // replace app id with your appid provided in documentation
+        OtplessRequest request = new OtplessRequest("YOUR_APPID")  // replace app id with your appid provided in documentation
-                .setCid("I9HXYP33C1K9Z61ZIF0MI1PY4VZOFX6Q");                 // replace Cid with your Cid provided in documentation otplessView.setCallback(request, this::onOtplessCallback);
+			.setCid("YOUR_CID");                 // replace Cid with your Cid provided in documentation otplessView.setCallback(request, this::onOtplessCallback);
         otplessView.verifyIntent(getIntent());